Last modified: August 28, 2020

 - Looker may object in writing to an auditor appointed by Customer to conduct any audit under Section 7.5.2(a) or 7.5.2(b) if the auditor is, in Looker's reasonable opinion, not suitably qualified or independent, a competitor of Looker, or otherwise manifestly unsuitable.
 Any such objection by Looker will require Customer to appoint another auditor or conduct the audit itself.

 7.5.4 No Modification of MCCs.
-If Looker and Customer have entered into Model Contract Clauses under Section 10.2 (Transfers of Data), nothing in this Section 7.5 (Reviews and Audits of Compliance) varies or modifies any rights or obligations of Customer or Looker under such Model Contract Clauses entered into as described in Section 10.2 (Transfers of Data).
+Nothing in this Section 7.5 (Reviews and Audits of Compliance) varies or modifies any rights or obligations of Customer or Looker under any Model Contract Clauses entered into as described in Section 10.2 (Transfers of Data).

 8. Impact Assessments and Consultations